Dream State: Departure of CJ and Rhys, new lineup

 On 24 February 2022 a statement from guitarist Aled Evans was posted on the bands social media, announcing that CJ Gilpin and Rhys Wilcox have left the band.
-It was also revealed that the band had brought in a new drummer and a new bassist, which was unnamed during that time.
+It was also revealed that the band had brought in a new drummer and a new bassist, who were unnamed at that time.
 The new lineup has been unveiled on 14 October 2022 through their social media accounts, bassist Jake Bowen, drummer Tom Connolly and vocalist Jessie Powell were introduced as the new members.
 Along with the new lineup, the band released a new song and music video for "Taunt Me".

+In December 2022, they announced their EP "Untethered" with a release date of 3rd of February 2023 and released the single "Comfort in Chaos".
+In February 2023, they released "Chain Reactions", the 3rd and final single from their "Untethered EP" and embarked on a UK tour.

+In June, it was announced Dream State would tour the UK and Europe alongside As December Falls in late 2023.

+In October, they supported Funeral For a Friend at Cardiff Utilita Arena.

+On the 18th of October, they announced their upcoming mini album "Still Dreaming" for a release date of 26th of January 2024.

 Musical style and influences

 Dream State's musical style has mostly been described as post-hardcore and alternative rock.
 Jake Richardson of Kerrang! wrote about the band's sound: "It can loosely be described as post-hardcore, but the quintet throw in elements of math-rock, metal and punk and impress at every point."

-Slipknot, Tool and Linkin Park have been cited as some of the band's influences.
+They have cited influences including While She Sleeps, A Day to Remember, Slipknot, Tool and Linkin Park.